Medical University of South Carolina IOP CDAP

 Medical University of South Carolina IOP CDAP - Charleston, SC

 Medical University Of South Carolina Iop Cdap is a detox and addiction treatment facility located at 67 President Street in the 29425 zip code of Charleston, SC.
-As a detox center, it offers opioid detox, benzodiazepines detox and alcohol detox.
-The treatment program at Medical University Of South Carolina Iop Cdap includes outpatient detoxification, hospital inpatient treatment and outpatient methadone/suboxone treatment.
+As a detox center, it offers alcohol detox, opioid detox and benzodiazepines detox.
+The treatment program at Medical University Of South Carolina Iop Cdap includes intensive outpatient treatment, hospital inpatient treatment and hospital inpatient detoxification.
 Medical University Of South Carolina Iop Cdap offers treatment to teens.
-It accepts women and men into their treatment and detox program.
+It accepts men and women into their treatment and detox program.

 Address: 67 President Street, Charleston, SC 29425